Atlantic Health Strategies

 How AHS Approaches Iowa

-For operators ready to file, we run the licensure project the same way we run them everywhere else: a defined kickoff, a regulatory map specific to the service line and county, policy and procedure build that matches the proposed level of care, EOC readiness coordination with the landlord and general contractor, mock survey before the state visit, and a payer readiness workstream running in parallel so that day one of licensure is not day one of revenue cycle problems.
+For operators ready to file, we run the licensure project the same way we run them everywhere else.
+A defined kickoff.
+A regulatory map specific to the service line and county.
+Policy and procedure build that matches the proposed level of care.
+EOC readiness coordination with the landlord and general contractor.
+Mock survey before the state visit.
+And a payer readiness workstream running in parallel so day one of licensure is not day one of revenue cycle problems.

-The Iowa-specific nuances (district contracting, BHSS provider designation, the interplay between licensure and Medicaid enrollment through Iowa Medicaid Enterprise) get layered onto that operational backbone.
+The Iowa-specific nuances get layered onto that operational backbone: district contracting through Iowa PCA, BHSS provider designation, SNMIS enrollment, and the interplay between licensure and Medicaid enrollment through Iowa Medicaid Enterprise.
 The framework is new.
 The execution discipline is not.

 Iowa Behavioral Health Licensure: What Operators Should Know Before Filing — The Three Things That Slow Iowa Filings Down